 Why multilevel subsampling works better.
-While in Fig. 6 the use of $FP{\mathrm{psf}}F^{}\Psi$ and y' (instead of Ψ{m} and y) provide a substantial advantage, a multilevel subsampling pattern Ω intrinsically mitigates the effects of the PSF, thus avoiding any mirror binning.
-This in turn achieves higher resolutions and also higher quality recovery.
-The key, as discussed in the section New CS principles, is that Ω should follow the asymptotic decrease of the coherence of Hadamard with wavelets.
+A multilevel subsampling pattern Ω intrinsically mitigates the effects of the PSF, thus avoiding any mirror binning.
+This in turn maintains the high resolution and also yields a high quality recovery.
+The key, as discussed in Section 2.3, is that Ω should follow the asymptotic decrease of the coherence of Hadamard with wavelets.
 A Hadamard matrix, much like Fourier, captures spatial frequency of increasing orders.
 The Hadamard rows that give higher coherence with wavelets correspond to lower spatial frequencies, as seen in Fig. 5, i.e. the rows with more adjacent 0's or 1's.
 The new theory states that favoring those rows when sampling will provide better CS recovery.
 Importantly, in the CFM setup those rows also inherently emulate mirror binning, owing to the adjaceny of 1's and 0's, so they are bound to be less affected by the lens PSF.
 For this reason, for an appropriate choice of the multilevel pattern, one could even simply use the faster Ψ (instead of the full $F^P{\mathrm{psf}}F\Psi$) as the sampling operator.
-In contrast, a "half-half" subsampling pattern, besides bound to perform more poorly as it does not closely follow the asymptotic incoherence, also subsamples heavily from the high spatial frequency rows which are more severely affected by the PSF, further decreasing CS recovery quality.
+In contrast, a "halfhalf" subsampling pattern, besides bound to perform more poorly as it does not closely follow the asymptotic incoherence, also subsamples heavily from the high spatial frequency rows which are more severely affected by the PSF, further decreasing CS recovery quality.